microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Common Capabilities

-[Common capabilities](common-capabilities) are core pieces of functionality that you can use in any extension.
+[Common Capabilities](./common-capabilities) are core pieces of functionality that you can use in any extension.

 Some of these capabilities include: